511 Questions and Answers

 It is preferable to call 911 for any emergency (310-4141 in municipalities not served by 911 and *4141 if you call using a cell phone).
-However, if you notice a specific situation that concerns the ministère des Transports, such as debris on the roadway, you can call 511 (option 2) at any time to report this situation to one of our representatives.
+However, if you notice a specific situation that concerns the Ministère, such as debris on the roadway, you can call 511 (option 2) at any time to report this situation to one of our representatives.

-Informing the general public is a priority for the ministère des Transports.
+Informing the general public is a priority for the Ministère.
 Aware of the potentially disruptive effects of the events in progress on its road network, the Ministère has adopted information transmission procedures and dissemination tools to reach users, road professionals and its various partners.
 Teams throughout the province regularly update the information provided through Québec 511.
-Updates are captured in the MTQ’s information dissemination applications and transferred to Québec 511 within minutes.
+Updates are captured in the Ministère’s information dissemination applications and transferred to Québec 511 within minutes.

-For many years, the MTQ has disseminated information on winter road conditions and roadwork under its responsibility, particularly through public relays.
-Québec 511 also disseminates information coming from MTQ partners, such as Ville de Montréal, the Société des traversiers du Québec and the Canada Border Services Agency.
+For many years, the Ministère has disseminated information on winter road conditions and roadwork under its responsibility, particularly through public relays.
+Québec 511 also disseminates information coming from the Ministère’s partners, such as Ville de Montréal, the Société des traversiers du Québec and the Canada Border Services Agency.

 Information concerning major events in progress on the road network and resulting in significant hindrances is updated every time new developments occur or as soon as the event ends.

-Information on roadwork is updated at each major step and when the work is over.
+Information on roadwork is updated at each step and when the work is done.

 If you are in Québec, use of the Québec 511 service is free.

 There is a Neighbouring Road Networks section on the web component of Québec 511.
-This gives you access to links to the 511 services of the States and provinces bordering on Québec.
-However, for the time being, this service is not available through the telephone component of Québec 511.
-Partnerships with neighbouring provinces or States are currently under study.
+This gives you access to links to the 511 services of Québec’s neighbour States and provinces.
+However, for the time being, this service is not available through the Québec 511 telephone line.